Everyone wants to provide the best customer service.

 14. Make sure they understand your values

-It will help them provide accurate customer service and utilize their work in a way they obey the values you’ve informed them of.
+It will help them provide accurate customer service and utilize their work in a way that obeys the values you’ve informed them of.

 Optimize your training session by asking your agents for their feedback.
-If they see that some part of a training is boring, unnecessary or non-practical they’ll be the first ones to tell you.
+If they see that some part of training is boring, unnecessary, or non-practical they’ll be the first ones to tell you.

-Make sure you take their voice into account and optimize training session in a way it suits them the most.
+Make sure you take their voice into account and optimize training sessions in a way it suits them the most.